-Press and release the message center INFO button until TRIP A or TRIP B appears in the display (this represents the trip mode).
+Trip odometer: Registers the miles (kilometers) of individual journeys.
+Press and release the message center INFO button until "TRIP" appears in the display (this represents the trip mode).
+Press the control again to select Trip A and Trip B features.
 Press and hold the RESET button for two seconds to reset.

-TRIP R OR B XXX.X mi NW 000000.0 mi
+trip r XXX.X 0.0 mi